iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.optum___12.1.00.005_01/report.md

 > Easy quick<br> :date: __2020-09-26 00:52:58__

 > Good after you learn what to do and get set up<br> :date: __2020-09-02 16:04:27__

-> Sometimes the waits get a little lengthy but with the situation going on right now it's understandable.<br> :date: __2020-08-22 22:55:59__